Japan Travel Books & Shows

 Sing, Dance, Act Kabuki poster Netflix

-Sing, Dance, Act: Kabuki featuring Toma Ikutai (NETFLIX) Kabuki as an art form is demanding, requiring practitioners to possess a high standard of skill in singing, dancing and acting, in addition to knowing when and how to exit the stage.
+Sing, Dance, Act: Kabuki featuring Toma Ikutai (Netflix) Kabuki as an art form is demanding, requiring practitioners to possess a high standard of skill in singing, dancing and acting, in addition to knowing when and how to exit the stage.
 Actor Toma Ikuta’s foray into this new art form is chronicled in Sing, Dance, Act: Kabuki, a Netflix documentary produced to show the world exactly what kabuki is.
 Ikuta is featured as a guest star on his close friend and kabuki actor Matsuya Onoe’s new production of a kabuki stage series.
 Ikuta learns the ropes of the famously complicated kabuki performances by starting from the very bottom.
 The side story is about their friendship since high school, where they promised each other that they would stand on the same stage some day.
 Ikuta’s venture into kabuki is also partly inspired by Onoe’s late father, who was once a prominent kabuki actor.

 A delightful story, but also a fascinating look into look into the beauty and power of Kabuki theater and the particular sets of skills that are required to pull off such idiosyncratic performances.